903.8 freeway and expressway guide signs

 Other sign letter size requirements not specifically identified elsewhere in this article should be guided by these specifications.

 Support.
 A sign mounted over a particular roadway lane to which it applies might have to be limited in horizontal dimension to the width of the lane, so that another sign can be placed over an adjacent lane.
 The necessity to maintain proper vertical clearance might also place a further limitation on the size of the overhead sign and the legend that can be accommodated.

 Overhead and ground mounted guide signs are designed with Series E Modified letters, as shown in the Standard Highway Signs manual.
 If black legend is to be used (such as "EXIT ONLY") the E Modified Series should be chosen.

-Series B through F is mainly for smaller sheet signs such as: warning, regulatory and route marker signs.
+Series B through E Modified is mainly for smaller sheet signs such as: warning, regulatory and route marker signs.
 The Standard Highway Signs manual shows series and letter heights for these types of signs.

 903.8.13 Line Spacing (MUTCD Section 2E.15)